 It appears "someone" or a group of "someones" have been spreading a bit of holiday cheer.
-As early as Sunday, December, 8th #FestiveBikeLane sightings began popping up around Chicago, Minneapolis, and even San Jose.
+As early as Sunday, December, 8th, 2019 #FestiveBikeLane sightings began popping up around Chicago, Minneapolis, Baltimore, Nashville, San Jose, and even as far as Budapest!
+They've been spotted again in 2020 so we thought it would be fun to map them out.

 Block Club Chicago quickly took note, sending their reporter out to investigate.
 To no surprise of cyclists, you can even see a bike lane obstruction in Block Club's photos.
 The reporter hadn't even noticed until it was pointed out by the keen eye of twitter user @ChicagoScooters.
 Perhaps even a #festivebikelane is no match for a #grinchofbikelanes?